navisens/NaviDocs/Tutorials/README.md

 <sup>[Android](/Tutorials/publishing-navisensplugins.Android.md)</sup>

-A continuation of the [**creating new NavisensPlugins**](#creating-new-navisensplugins) guide for if you want to publish your plugins online for others to use.
+A continuation of the **creating new NavisensPlugins** guide above for if you want to publish your plugins online for others to use.

 ## Initializing Your Location